What are the Safety Data Sheets (SDS)?

 – Exposure controls.

-– Means of protection (individual or collective) to be used in case the control is not completely effective or in cas emergency.
+– Protection measures (individual or collective) to use if the control was not completely effective or in case of an emergency.